Connects to the tools your work already runs on

 What it does

-Windows, panels, menus — Atticus uses a familiar desktop metaphor instead of hiding everything behind a chat prompt.
-You can see what the agent is doing and intervene without decoding a log file.
+Atticus uses a familiar interface instead of hiding everything behind a chat prompt.
+See what the agent is doing across your tools, intervene when you want, and stay in control without decoding a log file.

 Works where you are